SkylarScaling/56913-automation/README.md

 # Introduction
-This repository contains re-usable playbooks for use with OpenShift Container Platform, using Ansible automation.
+This repository contains re-usable playbooks and ACM policies for use with OpenShift Container Platform, using Ansible automation.

 # Structure
 ## acm-policies